 What to Look for in a Psoriasis Cream or Lotion

 1. Contains Salycylic Acid

 The exception may be if the psoriasis is in your armpits or groin, Dr. Patel says, because those areas are more sensitive.
-In that case, avoid creams with steroids or harsh acids.
+In that case, you may want to avoid creams with harsh acids.

 2. Has Anti-Inflammatory and Antioxidant Ingredients

 Niacinamide, aloe vera and arnica are good ones, according to Dr. Mokaya.

 She also recommends opting for a rich moisturizer that contains shea butter or avocado oil to help hydrate your skin.